chenyongrowan/GATEkeeper/README.md

 # Requirements
 BWA (http://bio-bwa.sourceforge.net/).
 BWA is a software package for mapping low-divergent sequences against a large reference genome, e.g. aligning sequencing reads against the human genome.
 You need to install it first.
 The Anacoda-based installation is recommendated.

-$conda install -c bioconda bwa
+$ conda install -c bioconda bwa

 There are many other ways to install, please go to https://github.com/lh3/bwa for more details.